FlorianWip/injections/README.md

 expression used above.
 The Class is not instantiated.
 The return value is a boolean.
 If it returns true, the class will be processed.
 If it returns false, the class will not be processed.

+# Migration
+## from 1.x.x to 2.0.0
+- The usage of the annotations is not changed.<br>
+- The most code in the injection Process was rewritten in this update.
+The InjectionsBootstrap was replaced by an InjectionsBuilder.
+Look [here](#setup) how to set up the manager now.
+- The ProcessorAdapter is replaced completely.
+You have to update getters etc. everywhere
+- All injectable instances are held by a DependencyRegistry.
+You have to update your code when you manually register/resolved an object.
+- **Summary:** The initialization of injections is completely changed.
+It is necessary to recode that.
+The actual usage in form of annotations can be untouched.